Ready to Learn More?

 Admission

-- There is currently 1-3 semesters between acceptance into pre-program and the start of core classes.
-The estimated time to enter the core-program is subject to change based on the variable number of students ready to petition each semester.
+- Estimated Wait Time: Up to 0-2 semesters wait time between acceptance into pre-program and the start of core classes.
+The estimated time to enter the core program is subject to change based on the variable number of students ready to petition each semester.

 Additional Notes